Learn how a VRIO analysis can help organizations pinpoint their competitive advantages for sustained business success.

 A valuable resource that everyone else also possesses doesn't offer a distinct advantage.
 If your resource is common, consider how you might differentiate yourself through its application or combination with other resources.

-VRIO Framework: Rarity
+VRIO Framework: Rare step

 Imitability